Welcome to Solving Problems with Data!¶

 In addition, this course will also provide an in-depth introduction into causal inference — the practice of answering causal questions.
 Given the interests of MIDS students, this introduction will focus heavily on experiments and A/B testing, but will also cover the use of observational data (data that did not come from an experiment that employed random assignment to treatment) for answering causal questions.

 Pre-Requisites for Non-MIDS Students¶

-This course will assume that enrolled students have a good grasp of inferential statistics and statistical modelling (e.g. a course in linear models), though no prior experience with causal inference is expected.
-In addition, MIDS students will be taking a concurrent course in applied machine learning, and so incoming students will also be expected to have some basic experience with machine learning, or be concurrently enrolled in an applied machine learning course.
+This course will assume that enrolled students have a good grasp of inferential statistics and statistical modeling (e.g. a course in linear models), though no prior experience with causal inference is expected.
+In addition, MIDS students will be taking a concurrent course in applied machine learning, so incoming students will also be expected to have some basic experience with machine learning or be concurrently enrolled in an applied machine learning course.

-This course will also assume students are comfortable manipulating real-world data in either Python or R. The substantive content of this course is language-independent, but because students will be required to work on their projects in teams, comfort with one of these two languages will be required to facilitate collaboration (Note that while MIDS students are, generally, “bilingual” in R and Python, they generally prefer Python, so life will be a little easier if you have a background in pandas).
-Where code examples are provided in class, they will use Python (pandas), but both the instructor and our TAs are also capable of providing support in R.
+This course will also assume students are comfortable manipulating real-world data in either Python or R. The substantive content of this course is language-independent, but because students will be required to work on their projects in teams, comfort with Python will be required to facilitate collaboration (MIDS students are, generally, “bilingual” in R and Python, but have a strong preference for Python, and it’s hard to write problem sets to accommodate multiple languages).

 Finally, students will also be expected to be comfortable collaborating using git and github.
 If you meet the other requirements for this course but are not familiar with git and github, this is a skill you should be able to pickup on your own in advance of the course without too much difficulty.
 You can read more about git and github here.
 The Duke Center for Data and Visualization Science also hosts git and github workshops if you are a Duke student.